snok/django-auth-adfs/docs/configuration.rst

 ---------
 **Required**

-Set this to the value you configured on your ADFS server as ``ClientId``
+Set this to the value you configured on your ADFS server as ``ClientId``.

 CERT_MAX_AGE
 ------------